blakelymayhall/odin-todo/README.md

 - Start to implement edit category

 Todo:
+- Understand better why I had to use "this" for the todoBeingEdited but not the todos or categories
 - Finish adding the edit category color and icon
 - Make data persist
 - Help button